philskents/skinnySpook/readme.md

 2. Add the message you want users to see when they are offline
 3. In the page options, set it to a static page
 4. Publish the page

+#### Update manifest.json

+Open the manifest.json file and update the name and short_name fields.